Quantifoil Alternative for Cryo-EM

 Protein Adsorption

-Carbon films strongly adsorb proteins at the air–water interface, causing denaturation, aggregation, and preferred orientation — all major bottlenecks in SPA.
+Carbon films strongly adsorb proteins at the air–water interface, which can cause denaturation, aggregation, and preferred orientation — especially problematic for membrane proteins and fragile complexes.

 Beam-Induced Motion